sendgrid/sendgrid-csharp/TROUBLESHOOTING.md

 * [Using the Package Manager](#package-manager)

 <a name="migrating"></a>
-## MigratMigrating from the v2 API to v3
+## Migrating from the v2 API to v3

 Please review [our guide](https://sendgrid.com/docs/Classroom/Send/v3_Mail_Send/how_to_migrate_from_v2_to_v3_mail_send.html) on how to migrate from v2 to v3.